xmos/lib_xua/doc/rst/sw_mixer.rst

 any mix or routed directly to any device output.
 Additionally, any device output can be derived from any mixer output or any device input.

-As mentioned in :ref:`usb_audio_sec_audio-requ-volume`, the mixer can also handle processing or volume controls.
+As mentioned in :ref:`usb_audio_sec_audio-requ-volume`, the mixer can also handle processing of volume controls.
 If the mixer is configured to handle volume but the number of mixes is set to zero (such that the core is solely doing volume setting) then the component will use only one core.
 This is sometimes a useful configuration for large channel count devices.